TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

    Description
          The series of "before..." properties is duplicated to "after..." properties as well.
-The only difference is that the output generated by the .after.... properties are placed after the link and not before.
+The only difference is that the output generated by the "after..." properties is placed after the link and not before.

 .. container:: table-row